Lodowicke Muggleton: Muggleton and the Quakers

 Muggleton's opposition to the Quakers, and to all things Quaker, was uncharacteristically bitter for three reasons.
 Firstly, he believed them guilty of "spiritual witchcraft" which he saw as a manipulation of that fear from which faith should be free.
 Secondly, he regarded them as unreconstructed Ranters and the Ranter legacy was a delicate personal issue.
 Thirdly, they were the seventh, and last, anti-church of the latter days and thus their mere existence was seen as holding up everyone else's journey to paradise.

 By and large, the charges Muggleton brings against the Quakers are the same as those the Quakers lay against Muggleton.
 As a result, the exchange of letters and pamphlets rarely rises above contradiction, quibbling and name-calling; the latter Muggleton employs with great verve.

 Richard Farnesworth (1662) brusquely tells Muggleton that his commission has been faked and that he is trying to act as judge in the stead of Christ.
 What, he asks, has happened to the pardoning power of Christ?
-In turn, Muggleton asks what Quakers would have said to St. Peter after he had been given the keys to the kingdom, the power to bind and to loose, the power to remit or to retain sin, all whilst still a man?
+In turn, Muggleton asks what Quakers would have said to St. Peter after he had been given the keys to the kingdom, the power to bind and to loose, the power to remit or to retain sin, all while still a man?
 He jeers at Quaker "out-sputterings" so that, "Christ hath never a body of his own but is forced to make use of every Quaker's body for his spirit to dwell in."